Recycling and Food Collections

 During your period of self-isolation please place waste and recycling in plastic bags, tie these and then place in a second bag and tie again.
-(Double Bagging)
+This is known as double bagging.

 Do not place your waste out for collection for 72 hours after it has been double bagged.

 If you or a member of your household receives a positive Covid-19 result you will be provided with guidance on waste by your healthcare provider.
-Do not place out for regular collection Please remember to set out your wheeled bins/gull-proof sacks and food waste by 7am on the correct day of your collection or they will not be collected.
+Please remember to set out your wheeled bins/gull-proof sacks and food waste by 7am on the correct day of your collection or they will not be collected.

 The council provides a weekly household waste collection service which alternates between recycling/green waste one week and rubbish waste the next.
 Food waste is collected from households every week.

-The free household waste collection service is not to be used for any form of bussiness, trade or commercial waste
+The free household waste collection service is not to be used for any form of business, trade or commercial waste

 Week 1 – Recycling and food waste collections

-Week 2 – General waste and food waste collections - for information about general waste (black bin /black gull-proof sack) waste collection, please click here.
+Week 2 – General waste and food waste collections - for information about general waste (black bin /black gull-proof sack) waste collection.

 Any colour glass bottle or jar including with their lids.